fz172/fanfly/_posts/2026-07-01-fuselage_misc_wing_mounting_prep.md

 I need to find a routing to get the fuel pump wires from the cockpit side to the wing side.
 Since all the existing holes are already used or will be used for torque tubes, I decided to cut a new hole.

-I picked a location between the fule inlet and return lines.
+I picked a location between the fuel inlet and return lines.
 First I drilled a 1/4" pilot hole, enlarged it to 1/2", then used a small hole puncher to make it large enough to feed the fuel pump lines over.
 Then I added a rubber grommet for wire protection.

 ![](https://lh3.googleusercontent.com/pw/AP1GczM6IboOFyPmD9t15uTPOdGIkAQ2elFWEYsCWos6Ga4Lhbq2moBPPPGHpY0U3p4-Gc4IYFz3YlsZc9JYUHyVG4HW4i7la6gvXSVj48I4YNskwol96mo-SBT6mjK20LulEenThJCyH5su0cpYCFRGGK2tgA=w3166-h2374-s-no-gm?authuser=0)
 _Hole Punch_